Skip to content

 Remko Roosjen

-Remko is a commercial law attorney in the Netherlands and creates close working relationships with clients, providing pragmatic solutions across on all legal matters in the Netherlands.
-Remko is a co-founder of our Dutch Law Firm in Amsterdam.
-His specialist areas include (international) Commercial Disputes & Contracts, including civil litigation, arbitration and mediation.
-Remko is a sharp, creative attorney with extensive experience representing both plaintiffs and defendants.
+Remko Roosjen is a Dutch contract attorney in the Netherlands and creates close working relationships with clients, providing pragmatic solutions across on all legal matters in the Netherlands.
+Remko is a partner of our commercial law firm in Amsterdam, the Netherlands.
+His specialist areas include Dutch contract law, including Dutch commercial contracting and legal disputes, including civil litigation under Dutch law, arbitration in the Netherlands and other forms of dispute resolution, such as mediation.
+Remko Roosjen is a sharp, creative Dutch attorney with extensive cross-border experience representing both foreign plaintiffs and defendants.
 Visit Remko's profile via the website or via his LinkedIn Profile.